European leaders mourn Pope Francis after death at age 88

 "Pope Francis was a pope for the poor, the downtrodden and the forgotten," Starmer said.

-In tribute, the UK government announced that flags would be flown at half-mast on government buildings until 8 pm (1900GMT) on Tuesday.
+In a tribute, the UK government announced that flags would be flown at half-mast on government buildings until 8 p.m.
+(1900GMT) on Tuesday.

+Irish Taoiseach Micheal Martin also expressed his "profound sadness" and offered his "heartfelt sympathies" and "deepest condolences" to all who is mourning Francis.

 German Chancellor Olaf Scholz said the Catholic Church and the world had lost "a defender of the weak, a reconciler and a warm-hearted person."